bookofproofs/bookofproofs.github.io/_sources/branches/geometry/elements-euclid/book-10-incommensurable-magnitudes/book-10-incommensurable-magnitudes.md

 ---

-The theory of incommensurable magnitudes set out in this book is generally attributed to "Theaetetus of Athens":https://www.bookofproofs.org/history/theaetetus-of-athens/.
+The theory of incommensurable magnitudes set out in this book is generally attributed to [Theaetetus of Athens](https://mathshistory.st-andrews.ac.uk/Biographies/Theaetetus/).